akirbaes/Pixel-Font/README.md

 It uses RGB subpixels to represent letters with mostly only two pixels of width.

-The name "MiniRed" is based on the small size (maybe the smallest "readable" font ever?), and the red appearance.
+The name "µRed" (MicroRed) / "MiniRed" is based on the small size (maybe the smallest "readable" font ever?), and the red appearance.
 The color red appears often  because of how a lot of letters cover just the leftmost subpixel.
 The font works on a black background.
 While the negative (cyan) is possible I find it harder to read.

 Due to the right pixels always being red or empty, two letter can be adjacent (no pixel separation) and still be ~readable.